FMCalisto/agent-nanorobot/README.md

 * Wait - The nanorobot off their engines and allowed to simply go with the flow blood.
          This does not waste energy.

-The nanorobot has two perceptions: a blood cell-red-globule-p perception, which if true is that there a red blood cell in the current position of the nanorobot; the perception cell-cancer-p that if true is a cancer cell which exists at the current position of the nanorobot.
+The nanorobot has two perceptions: a blood cell-red-p perception, which if true is that there a red blood cell in the current position of the nanorobot; the perception cell-cancer-p that if true is a cancer cell which exists at the current position of the nanorobot.